 Getting Started in Farming & Ranching in Marin

 To be sure your farming or ranching dream can come to fruition and be sustainable, it is important to understand your land and location, natural resources, market, business plan, and more.
 Planning with the following topics in mind is fundamental for successful farms and ranches.
-View the companion printable flyer.
+Check out the companion printable factsheet and consult with the Marin County Agricultural Ombudsman to dig deeper into any of the topics below.

 Land and Location: Where will you farm?

 When buying land is not feasible, consider options for leasing land.
-Be sure you know everything you can about your land, especially the aspects listed below, before any agreements are made.
-A landowner new to farming could start out by leasing to an experienced farmer or rancher.
-It is also important to consider the zoning and permitting policies and regulations that apply to the property, ensuring they allow the activities you plan.
+Regardless of whether you own or rent, though, be sure you know everything you can about the land, especially the aspects listed below, before any commitments are made.
+If you are new to farming, you might start out by leasing from an experienced farmer or rancher that is well acquainted with the needs of an agricultural producer and attuned to the cycles of the business and production.
+It is also important to consider the zoning and permitting policies and regulations that apply to the property, making sure that they allow the activities you plan to conduct.

-• Getting started with Farm Leases Factsheet and Examples & Form leases
+- Getting started with Farm Leases Factsheet and Land Leasing Toolkit from Land For Good

 Soil: Online soil survey maps at NRCS or California Soil Resource Lab can help you get an idea of what soil types are prevalent in your area and then a laboratory test can confirm exactly the texture and status of soil in your respective fields and pastures.
 These results will help you plan your land use, crop selections, and soil management.

-• Selected Plant and Soil Labs in Northern and Central California
+- Selected Plant and Soil Labs in Northern and Central California - UCCE Sonoma County

 Topography: Understanding the topography of your land will also impact what you can produce.
 The land or portions of it may be flat, hilly, or too steep for some uses.
 This knowledge is also helpful for erosion and run-off control, especially in the rainy season.